 The Learning Outcomes Committee placed the issue on their fall 2013 agenda and the strengthening of language for standardizing grades was discussed.
-As a result, the 2013 curriculum manual incorporated changes to better address substantive and non-substantive changes34.
+As a result, the 2013 curriculum manual incorporated changes to better address substantive and non-substantive changes36.
 These changes now need to be routed through the Learning Outcomes Committee for review.
-Furthermore, the college credit hour policy can now be found in the online catalog, ACALOG35.
-ALO comment: And the result?
-Updated information needed here.
+Furthermore, the college credit hour policy can now be found in the online catalog, ACALOG37.
+Under the credits, grades, and examination link, a credit hour is defined as: At the College, each credit hour represents one hour per week in class and two hours outside of class devoted to preparation.
+Credit is granted in recognition of successful work in attaining Student Learning Outcomes (SLOs) in specific courses.